sreeragcr7/nodejs-projects/README.md

 # simple-Nodejs-project

-its a sample nodejs project
+it's a sample nodejs project. <br>
+connnected to mongoDb.